to whom it may concern:

 Upon finishing my Phd (many years later), I resumed study, preparing the AM bk II prelude & fugue as part of my AmusA exam, but which I then substituted for with the EM prelude and fugue also bk II.

 It was not until I started teaching at the Joan that I started to fill in some gaps from book one, attaching the EM fugue to its prelude, learning the BM prelude & Fugue, the Eb Major prelude & fugue, and g#m prelude & fugue, though this one I had played before at times from the page.
 It was around 2010/2011 that I learned the famed c# minor prelude & fugue from book I, my favourite of all time.
 In about 2015/2016 I attached the d#m prelude to its fugue and played both the c#m and d#m preludes and fugues as part of my LmusA exam held in 2016.
 These formed a nice precursor to the Mozart a-minor sonata, Brahms intermezzo and Chopin black notes etude that followed.
-To this day, this constitutes probably the best and most difficult performance I have ever done.
+To this day, this constitutes perhaps the best and certainly the most difficult performance I have ever done.

 So that is about were I am at with the Well Tempered Clavier.
 So not quite Beethoven standard, who it is reported had learned the entire work (96 individual pieces) by age 11, or even more impressive the report of Claudio Arrau being able to perform each and every prelude and fugue from memory in any key, on request (picked out of a hat?).
 This last exercise I do not bother with, though it apparently is a bit of a tradition and which was first started by Beethoven who asked Liszt to transpose the cm Fugue from BK I on the spot.
 Liszt recounts that “luckily I was able to do so” and “only then did he look impressed” (or words to that effect).